binaryphile/concorde/README.md

 my_function "required value" optional_arg="optional value"
 ```

-`optional_arg` can be left off, in which case it will get the value
+`optional_arg=...` can be left off, in which case the function will get
-`"default value"`.

-To see an example of this, look at the `die` function.
+the default value.

 ### Newline-delimited Array Literals, or Nested Arrays

 You can construct nested array representations with concorde fairly
-simply.
+easily.

 Let's start with a function which expects a nested array as its only
 argument: